mendess/linux_ricing/presentation.md

 ## Automation

 When remote classes started I had a recurring problem.
-I kept forget to actually attend classes.
+I kept forgeting to actually attend classes.
 So I thought of setting up reminders, but that just wasn't enough and I had another idea.